kurokikaze/BlackStone/README.md

 # Thanks

 First, thanks for this awesome game, [Notch](http://twitter.com/notch)!
-Thanks to authors of Minecraftwiki.net and Minecraft Coalition for protocol information.
+Thanks to authors of Minecraftwiki.net and Minecraft Coalition wiki for protocol information.